-Rachel, birth centre and community midwife
+Rachel, birth centre and community midwife at St Helier

-What is the birth centre?
+What is a birth centre?

 All our staff believe that women and their partners should receive a service that is safe, respectful of each individual woman's wishes and friendly.
 We encourage and support women to have choice and control over their birth experience, and also in the immediate postnatal period, in partnership with the midwife providing the care.

 The 'home from home' environment of the birth centre at St Helier contains four birthing rooms, three of which contain birthing pools, mood lighting and specially designed birthing couches.